hmxxu/BeatBuddy/reports/report1.md

  * Learned how to make and return Spotify API calls with fetch
  * Had a little trouble making the end points for the API calls

+Adrian
+ * Create Spotify app for get client id and client secret
+ * Help with the design and architecture documentation

+Tapan
+ * Started on Spotify login authentication
+ * Read Spotify web API documentation

 ### outline your plans and goals for the following week (per person)

 Pu